-- Repair data file
+- Repair Outlook data file

 - Create a new Outlook profile.

-Make sure you perform each step and then check if you still have issues.
+Make sure you perform each step and check if you still have issues.
 Otherwise, it will be challenging to figure out what was causing the problem.

 1] Start Outlook in Safe Mode

 It is a good idea to choose, yes, when you get the Outlook Safe Mode prompt.
 When Outlook launches in safe mode, it disables anything which is not necessary.
-If Outlook works fine in this mode, then your problem could be with add-ins, profile, and other configuration.
-If you want manually start Outlook in safe mode, then first close it, and then type and press the Enter key the following the command
+If Outlook works fine in this mode, then your problem could be with add-ins, profile, and other configurations.
+If you want manually start Outlook in safe mode, then first close it, and then type and press the Enter key in the following the command